Windower/Lua/addons/reive/README.md

 * **r:** the amount of red from 0 to 255
 * **g:** the amount of green from 0 to 255
 * **b:** the amount of blue from 0 to 255

-**Abbreviation:** //reive

-**Commands:**

-* //reive test --Fills the chat log to show how the plugin will work.
-Reload the plugin after the test with (//lua r reive)
-* //reive reset --Sets gained exp and bayld to 0
-* //reive show --Shows the tracking window
-* //reive hide --Hides the tracking window
-* //reive toggle --Toggles the tracking window

-**TODO**
-[ ] Allow the user to change the settings using the console